janastu/anthill19/pages/register.md

 (tentative program)

 7th
+: Day 1 - Saturday

-: Devarayanadurga - Dinesh and friends
+> Devarayanadurga: the location - Dinesh and friends

-: Librerouter: the why - Nico
+> Librerouter: the why - Nico

-: Antennas - Avishek
+> Antennas - Avishek

-: Food and Fizz: workshop - Saju and Ganesh
+> Food and Fizz: workshop - Saju and Ganesh
 ^